SnowyMouse/fancy-mouse-boot-rom/README.md

 # Fancy Mouse Boot ROM

-This boot rom can load an Xbox BIOS.
+This boot rom can boot an Xbox BIOS.
 It contains absolutely no code copyrighted by Microsoft, so you are free to distribute it.
 See LICENSE.txt for more information.